nsg-ethz/autopower/client/README.md

 - `deploy.sh` A bash script which runs on the Raspberry Pi to setup the environment.
 This asks interactively for a device name and sets up all respective binaries, the database, firewall, Zabbix client for monitoring, etc
 - `deploy/create_client_cert.sh` A script to generate certificates for the clients.
 Those need to be signed from a CA trusted by the server to allow encrypted connection.
+- `serverIpConfig.sh` A bash script containing configuration parameters like the domain of the autopower server.
+Edit this to your needs.
+Also do the same to `deploy/cnConfig.sh` for the CN in the certificates.
 - `config/client_config.json.example`: Example config file for the client.
 This contains setting parameters like the uid of an autopower device.
 - `config/secrets.json.example`: Example config file which contains secrets like the path to certificates for the client.